MrEasyE/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: November 12, 2019
+**Today's progress:** Building out the FCC calculator in React.
+Had an opportunity to play with the CSS grid layout a bit for the buttons layout.
+Really digging that.

+**Notes:** Working in an airport is not that difficult provided you can get a decent desk/wifi.

+**Thoughts:** It's been a wild couple of days.
+Stuck in a car and then stuck at the airport for a day.
+Really messed with my habit, but luckily today was just 15 hrs at the airport with good wifi and a desk. 💪

+**Total time:** 5+ hours.

+**Link to work:** N/A Not completed.

+### Day 8: November 9th, 2019
+**Today's progress:** No projects today, but I spent a lot of time in a text editor.
+Learned a bit about D3 today with FCC.
+D3 is pretty neat.

+**Notes:** The habit is definately starting to stick.

+**Thoughts:** Study can be just as much fun as projects.
+Need to have a decent balance between the two.
+I opened up the FCC algorim challenges today and even the first challenge was out of my league.
+I understand the pen & paper logic of the 1st challenge, but implmentation is proving difficult.
+Not so much because I can't do it, but because I get stuck trying to optimize the code too early.

+I suppose I can just "make it work" and then go back afterwards and optimize.

+**Total time:** 5 hrs

+**Link to work:** N/A today.
+No project.

 ### Day 7: November 8th, 2019 Continued
 **Today's progress:** The best progress late today has been the habit of opening up the text editor.
 Once I completed my study/work yesterday, I was pulled to open up the editor again and continue building.